 U.S. Passport Information

-Appointments are for one hour, please arrive prepared with your completed application, required documents and checks or money orders for payment.
-Customers who are not prepared and need more than one hour will need to make a second appointment to complete their application process.
+Appointments are for 30 minutes, please arrive prepared with your completed application, required documents and checks or money orders for payment.
+Customers who are not prepared and need more than 30 minutes will need to make a second appointment to complete their application process.

 Please Be Aware: The actual decision to issue or deny a passport is made only by a Passport Services Agency, not the City of Enumclaw.
 To check on the status of a submitted passport application, please call the National Passport Information Center at 1-877-487-2778 (TDD: 1-888-874-7793).